Articles, expedition reports and contributions to reference books

 Polypharmacy in Egypt.
 Journal of the British Travel Health Association, 2009.
 XIV p25.

 Creepy crawlies: How to Avoid Centipedes and Millipedes.
-Journal of the British Travel Health Association, 2008.
+Journal of the British Travel Health Assoc., 2008.
 XII p29-30.

 Travel in pregnancy.

 Women’s Health Medicine, March 2005 2 (2) 6-7

 Independent Nurse 21 Mar 2005 pp 16-17

 Present from the Outback and Malaria: two Case Histories.
 British Travel Health Assoc.
 Journal, 2005.
 VI p37.

 British Travel Health Association Journal 2004 V 17-19